Dre Campbell Farm

 These natural predators can help keep onion fly populations under control.

-2. Remove and Burn Infected Plants
+2. Remove Infected Plants

 Inspect your garden regularly and uproot infected plants immediately.
-Burn them to kill the larvae.

 3. Powdered Hot Pepper